mozilla-services/autopush-rs/docs/src/releasing.md

 ## Dev Releases

-When changes are committed to the `master` branch, a github action will build and deploy the code automatically.
+When changes are committed to the `main` branch, a github action will build and deploy the code automatically.
 The new image is pushed to Google Artifact Registry with the "latest" tag, which is automatically synced in autopush dev namespace by ArgoCD.

 The development environment can be verified at its endpoint/wss